georgekitsos21/Vimachem/README.md

 ### 4. Happy new year

-### Note:For your convience I have added a readfile inside the project as well.
+### Note: For your convience I have added a readfile inside the project as well.